- Business and Employment»

 Emu are soft feathered, flightless birds, second largest to the ostrich.
 Their origins date back to 1696 when spotted in Australia by Dutch merchants.

-The industry was booming with farmers selling breeder pairs and raising hatchlings from incubated eggs.
-Breeder birds were selling in the range of forty to fifty thousand dollars for proven mated pairs.
-The end market expected to supply a healthier source for red meat along with eggs, feathers and other products from the versatile birds.
+The industry was booming with breeder pairs selling for forty to fifty thousand dollars for mated pairs with a track record of egg production.
+People were buying incubators and raising hatchlings from incubated eggs, then selling the offspring.
+The end market was projected to supply a healthy source of red meat along with eggs, feathers, emu skin products like purses and belts and other products from the versatile birds.

 It all sounded quite promising, but there were some drawbacks.
 We were not farmers nor had we ever raised livestock.
 We had a lot to learn.